KoneLinx/Tei/README.md

-The most up to date repository can be found [here](https://git.konelinx.be/tei.git).
+The most up to date repository can be found [here](https://git.konelinx.be/tei.git), including the development branch.

 # Tei